rebeccatay92/project-3/README.md

 ## Future Improvements
+- Use of ActionCable to update prices without the use of a page refresh
 - Actual trading Site with a different business model
 - Automated algorithmic trading
 - Scale up number of cryptocurrencies & technical indicators